-Today, there are about 5,000 licensed naturopathic doctors practicing in North America.
-That’s more than triple the number 10 years ago.
+Today, there are approximately 8,500 licensed naturopathic doctors practicing in North America.

-NDs are currently licensed and regulated in 19 states, the District of Columbia, Puerto Rico, the Virgin Islands, and five Canadian provinces.
+Currently, 22 states, five Canadian provinces, the District of Columbia, and the US territories of Puerto Rico and the US Virgin Islands all have laws regulating naturopathic doctors.
 Naturopathic physicians also work in numerous capacities in pre-licensed states and provinces.

 NDs are highly educated in all of the same biomedical sciences and clinical diagnostics as MDs, and naturopathic doctors are also required to pass rigorous professional board exams before they can be licensed.

 Many patients specifically seek out naturopathic doctors instead of conventional doctors because of their holistic approaches that emphasize disease prevention and wellness.